abrantessss/darTTracker/README.md

-# **darTTracker 🎯** | In Contruction...
+# **darTTracker 🎯**

 ## **Description**
 This repository is a personal project developed for personal use.
 It is an automatic dart scoring application that uses a single webcam, inspired by the [Darts_Project](https://github.com/LarsG21/Darts_Project/tree/master).
-The app supports up to 6 players and offers 3 game modes: 301, 501, and 701.
+The app supports up to 6 players and offers 4 game modes: 101, 301, 501, and 701.

 <p align="center">
   <img src="icons/GUI.png" alt="GUI" width="700"/>